Craigmin Bridge

-Craigmin Bridge is an eighteenth century bridge within the grounds of Letterfourie House, in Moray, Scotland.
+Craigmin Bridge is an eighteenth century bridge within the grounds of Letterfourie House, in Drybridge, Moray, Scotland.
 Spanning the Burn of Letterfourie, it once formed part of the main approach road to the house.
 Probably built by Robert Adam, who designed the house, it is a Category A listed building, and is currently on the Buildings at Risk Register for Scotland.

 Description

 The bridge has a very unusual two-tier design, with a lower, single-arched span supporting two semi-circular arches above, with a smaller segmental arch and a mural passage between them, and a shallow round-headed niche above in the spandrel.
 The structure is rubble-built, with end buttresses, an undulating parapet, and a later concrete cope.
 A doorway in the north-west corner of the bridge gives access to a small cell built into the structure.

 The span of the lower arch is 36 ft 6 in, and each of the upper arches has a 28 ft span.
 The unusual design has been described as 'remarkable', 'curious' and 'wildly picturesque'.